What is premature ejaculation?

 - Take deep breaths to briefly shut down the ejaculatory reflex, or take short breaks to distract yourself and think about something different

-At Harley Street MD, we have years of experience in treating PE successfully.
+At Harley Street MD, we have years of experience in treating Premature Ejaculation successfully.
 We understand the extent of distress you are in, and we can assure you of the utmost empathetic, confidential and professional consultation.
 We will give you a solution and a plan.
 We will discuss in detail the various sexual techniques, topical and oral medical treatments that are available to you.

 Book an appointment today with one of our experienced doctors.